Two-stage Online Reusable Resource Allocation: Reservation, Overbooking and Confirmation Call: Introduction

-Outpatient medical clinics exemplifies the complexity of this capacity management problem.
-Each examination in a clinic is scheduled for a specific time slot, and any unfilled appointment results in lost revenue.
-To reduce idle time, particularly given high no-show rates, clinics often overbook patients.
-On favorable days, this allows all patients to be seen by adjusting schedules or managing short waiting times.
-For exmample, \citealt{kros2009overbooking} demonstrated that overbooking in clinic scheduling can reduce idle time and achieve cost savings of up to 15\% within a field study.
+Outpatient medical clinics and car rental companies exemplify these complexities.
+Each examination is scheduled for a specific time slot, and any unfilled appointment results in lost revenue.
+To reduce idle time given high no-show rates, clinics often overbook patients.
+On favorable days, this allows all patients to be seen by adjusting schedules or managing short waiting times—\citet{kros2009overbooking} demonstrated that overbooking in clinic scheduling can reduce idle time and achieve cost savings of up to 15\% in a field study.
 However, on busier days, overbooking can lead to patient dissatisfaction and increased workloads for medical staff.
-The hotel industry also demonstrates the challenges of allocating reusable resources.
-As another example, hotels regularly overbook rooms, anticipating some cancellations or no-shows to increase revenue.
-Besides this, they will also accept the walk-in customers to improve capacity utilization.
-While such strategy can reduce idling, it may potentially lead to more rejections of reserved customers.
-Therefore, in the check-in stage when service begins, the DM needs to carefully to make admission control of walk-ins to balance the risk of overbooking and capacity utilization.
+Similarly, car rental firms often overbook reservations when anticipating cancellations or no-shows.
+When actual demand exceeds expectations, customers may wait for another vehicle or be directed to a different location.
+Meanwhile, accommodating walk-in customers who require immediate vehicle access—a common service on platforms such as Uber\footnote{\url{https://m.uber.com/go/rent}}—provides flexibility to make lower overbooking levels and reduce risks, but necessitates real-time capacity management.